What do banks do?

 arrow

 Quantum computers can process information much faster and more efficiently than traditional computers.
-These computers are based on quantum mechanics and can solve complex problems that even the most powerful supercomputers cannot solve.
+These computers are based on quantum mechanics and solve complex problems that even the most powerful supercomputers cannot solve.

 Cloud